mohammednour-ai/MatEx/MATEX-MAIN-DEV-UPDATED-T064.md

   - Responsive layout optimized for email clients (max-width: 600px)
   - Support for markdown elements: headers, bold/italic, links, lists, code, tables, blockquotes
   - Email-safe CSS with inline styles and proper fallbacks
-- Merge Note: T044's email renderer functionality is integrated into the Notification Templates CMS (T051) for unified template previews and sending; T044 kept for history.
   - Header with MatEx logo and tagline, footer with unsubscribe and copyright
   - Button styles for call-to-action links and professional typography
 - Template Engine: